Over 705,000 strictly plumbing related posts

-Welcome to Plbg.com (aka: PlumbingForum.com) where plumbing advice, education, information, help and plumbing related suggestions are provided by some of the most experienced plumbers and plumbing contractors anywhere who all wish to "give back" to society.
-Since 1996 we have been free without popup or other invasive ads and known to be the best online STRICTLY PLUMBING advice site.
-If you have questions about plumbing, toilets, sinks, faucets, drains, sewers, water filters, venting, water heating, showers, pumps, and other strictly PLUMBING related issues then you've come to the right place.
+Plbg.com (aka: PlumbingForum.com) where plumbing help, advice, education, information, and plumbing related suggestions are provided FREE by some of the most experienced plumbing contractors and plumbers anywhere who all wish to "give back" to society.
+Since 1996 we have been completely free of popup advertising or any other invasive ads and have been known to be the best online STRICTLY PLUMBING advice and help site.
+You've come to the right place IF you have questions about plumbing, toilets, sinks, faucets, drains, sewers, water filters, venting, water heating, showers, pumps, and other strictly PLUMBING related issues.
 Please refrain from asking or discussing legal questions, or pricing, or where to find and/or purchase products, or any business issues, or for contractor referrals, or any other questions or issues not specifically related to plumbing.
 Keep all posts positive and absolutely no advertising.
-Our site is completely free, without ads or pop-ups and we don't track you.
 We absolutely do not sell your personal information.
 We are made possible by:

 Any one for advice: